Ring of Champions

 Steve Price (1994-2004)

-Steve Price (Bulldog no. 594) joined Canterbury in 1993 as a fledgling second rower from Queensland, and would carve out one of the great careers at the turn of the century.
+Steve Price (Bulldog no. 594) found himself in Belmore in 1993 as a fledgling second rower from Queensland, and would go on to carve out one of the great careers at the turn of the century.

-A regular member of the Under 21s team, Price shot through the grades at the Bulldogs, making his first-grade debut against Balmain in Round 14, 1994 before his whirlwind debut season culminated in a Grand Final appearance against Canberra.
+A regular member of the Under 21s team, Price shot through the grades at the Bulldogs, making his first-grade debut against Balmain in Round 14, 1994, with his whirlwind debut season culminating in a Grand Final appearance against Canberra.

-It wouldn't take long for the headgear-clad forward to experience Premiership glory, when just one year later he crashed over for the first try in the famous 1995 Grand Final triumph.
+It wouldn't take long for the headgear-clad forward to experience Premiership glory; just one year later he crashed over for the first try in the famous 1995 Grand Final triumph.

-His State of Origin and International debut came soon after in 1998, where he would go on to play 20 games for the Maroons and nine Tests for Australia following another season that saw the Bulldogs qualify for a decider.
+His State of Origin and International debut came soon after in 1998, where he would go on to play 20 games for the Maroons and make nine Test appearances for Australia following another season that saw the Bulldogs reach the decider.

 The turn of the century saw Price move into the front row on a full-time basis, while he was named Captain of the Bulldogs in 2002, navigating the side to a Club record 17 consecutive appearances.

-His leadership qualities shone through a period of turbulence, where he guided the side to the 2004 Grand Final - with an injury in the Preliminary Final, his final match for the Club, robbing him of an appearance.
+His leadership qualities shone through a period of turbulence, where he guided the Bulldogs to the 2004 Grand Final, however an injury in the Preliminary Final - his final match for the Club - robbed him of a chance to take the field.

 Following 222 matches for the Club, 68 of which were Captain, Price finished his career in New Zealand.